Subspeciality Interests: Stroke and Movement Disorders

-Professor Bradley was appointed as a full time consultant neurologist at St James’s Hospital in 2012 where he co-runs the Stroke Service, provides specialist movement disorders clinics, and has acted as clinical lead for neurology and stroke services.
-He is also appointed as a clinical associate professor at the Department of Clinical Medicine, Trinity College Dublin.
+Professor Bradley is a consultant neurologist appointed to St James’s Hospital since 2013, where he co-runs the Acute Stroke Service, provides specialist Parkinson’s Disease and Movement Disorders clinics, and a acts as the clinical lead for neurology services.
+He is also appointed as Clinical Associate Professor in Neurology in the School of Medicine, Trinity College Dublin.

 Professor Bradley received his primary medical degree from University College Dublin in 2003.
 He completed the Higher Specialist Training Scheme in Neurology with the RCPI and received specialist registration in 2013.
 His training also included a clinical and research fellowship in Movement Disorders leading to a PhD with Trinity College Dublin in 2012.
 He was awarded the HSE Richard Steevens scholarship and completed subspecialty fellowships in Stroke and Neuro-Oncology at the National Hospital for Neurology and Neurosurgery, Queen Square, London.

 Primary Medical Degree: MB BCh BAO (UCD)

 Fellow of the Royal College of Physicians of Ireland (RCPI)

 Higher Diploma in Statistics (TCD)

 Diploma in Stroke and Cerebrovascular Diseases (RCPI)

 Member Irish Consultant Neurologist Association Movement Disorders Group (ICNA)

 Stroke Committee of the Irish Heart Foundation (IHF)